Best Trout Rivers In Ontario: Where To Fish

 The list below is some of the bigger more popular rivers in Southern Ontario.

-Some of the best fishing for trout on the bigger rivers occurs up in the highest portions of the headwaters or the smaller tributaries of these rivers.
+On the larger rivers, most of the best fishing for trout occurs in the highest portions of the headwaters or in the smaller tributaries that feed these rivers.

 There are some smaller tributaries that the steelhead can get up, but the lower portions of the rivers are often best if you want steelhead and salmon.